 Ascometal is a leading European producer of engineering steel (or special quality bar, SBQ).
-The company is now known as Asco Industries.
+The company later became known as Asco Industries.

 The timeline below covers the history of the firm.